What is claudex?

 claudex <subcommand> → table + palette on TTY, --json for pipelinesEvery read command:

---jsonto emit a stable, machine-readable shape. - Honors
+--jsonto emit a stable, machine-readable shape (with aproviderkey on every row). - Honors

-Two caveats: models, turns, prs, and files are derived from the index only and don't accept --no-index.
-And claudex codex is a separate reader — it scans ~/.codex/ directly and never touches the Claude Code index.
+The index is additive: sessions you archive or delete from disk are retained. models, turns, prs, and files are derived from the index only and don't accept --no-index; the --no-index fallback (where offered) scans Claude transcripts directly.
 See the flag support matrix for the per-command breakdown.

 Who is it for?

-You already use Claude Code and want to:
+You use Claude Code, OpenAI Codex, GitHub Copilot, Pi, or OpenClaw and want to:

-- Understand where your token spend is going (per-project, per-session, per-model).
+- Understand where your token spend is going (per-provider, per-project, per-session, per-model).

-- Search across past conversations without grepping JSONL by hand.
+- Search across past conversations from every agent without grepping logs.

 - See which files get modified the most across all your projects.